 - Accounting Ratios: Meaning, Objectives, Advantages, classification and computation.

 - Liquidity Ratios: Current ratio and Quick ratio.

 - Solvency Ratios: Debt to Equity Ratio, Total Asset to Debt Ratio, Proprietary Ratio and Interest Coverage Ratio.
 Debt to Capital Employed Ratio.

 - Activity Ratios: Inventory Turnover Ratio, Trade Receivables Turnover Ratio, Trade Payables Turnover Ratio, Fixed Asset Turnover Ratio, Net Asset Turnover Ratio and Working Capital Turnover Ratio.

 - Profitability Ratios: Gross Profit Ratio, Operating Ratio, Operating Profit Ratio, Net Profit Ratio and Return on Investment.

 Unit 5: Cash Flow Statement

-Meaning, objectives and preparation (as per AS 3 (Revised) (Indirect Method only)
+- Meaning, objectives Benefits, Cash and CashEquivalents, Classification of Activities and preparation (as per AS 3 (Revised) (Indirect Method only)

 Part B: Computerised Accounting